 Are there any restrictions on my ability to participate in union activities such as picketing, rallies, and leafleting?

 Political activities such as picketing, rallies, leafleting, demonstrations, etc., are forms of expression and free association, which are protected for foreigners in the U.S. (including foreign students with visas) as they are for U.S. nationals.
 It is against the law for your employer (the University) to retaliate against you for participating in these protected activities.

 Will my union membership or union activity affect visa applications that I might make in the future?

-No. It is against the law for U.S. Citizenship and Immigration Services (USCIS) to ask you questions about your union membership or your legal union activities or to take them into account when reviewing your visa application.
-In the past there was a question on the visa application form asking the applicant about his/her union activities.
+No. It is against the law for U.S. Citizenship and Immigration Services (USCIS) to ask you questions about your union membership or your legal union activities, or to take them into account when reviewing your visa application.
+In the past, there was a question on the visa application form asking the applicant about their union activities.
 But this question was removed from the application form several years ago.

 Are there any other issues I should be aware of?

 In nearly 40 years of graduate employee unionization, there is no reported instance of any international student having problems with the law or with their visa status as the result of their union activity.
 It is against the law for the university to retaliate against you for union activities.
 It is also highly unlikely that a university would charge you with violating university regulations as a result of your union activities.
 But if they did so, this would probably be found illegal.
 There is no known case of any international student being expelled from the university as a result of union activities, nor would such an expulsion be legal.
 There is one known case at Yale University, which charged two international students with academic misconduct for their participation in strike activities.
 The charges were subsequently dropped.

 As an international student, how would a union benefit me?

 International graduate students have many reasons to join a union:

 - The union can provide a voice and advocacy for international graduate students who may be less familiar with the U.S. university system.